snytech14/Docker/README.md

-## Docker Definition and practice details:
+## Docker Definition and practice Lab:

 :one: Learning